-After several deferments at the request of borrowers, Bangladesh Bank finally set the last day for the submission of the loan application on 2 May 2020.
+After several deferments at the request of borrowers, Bangladesh Bank finally set the last day for submission of the loan application on 2 May 2020.
 Depending on the date of application, most of the loans applied were disbursed within 15 May, 2020.
 This indicates timely disbursement of the loan.
-The amount of loan was determined by the banks taking the average of total wages of workers of the borrowing enterprises over the stipulated three months.8 According to the borrowers, they did not face any significant problems in availing of the loan, and they did not incur additional financial expenses to get the loan.
+The amount of loan was determined by the banks taking the average of total wages of workers of the borrowing enterprises over the stipulated three months.
+According to the borrowers, they did not face any significant problems or incur additional financial expenses in availing the loan.

 Lenders' Perspective on Disbursement of Loan: Majority of bank officials interviewed expressed concern about the fragile state of the banks which was exposed even before COVID struck; the fragility further aggravated during the COVID period.
-Prior to the outbreak of the Coronavirus, the banking sector was suffering from a low level of cash flow.
-In this backdrop, the decision by the Central Bank to increase cash flow by lowering the repo rate & CRR, and through purchase of treasury bills was well appreciated by the banks (Table 2).
+Prior to the outbreak of the coronavirus, the banking sector was suffering from a low level of cash flow.
+In this backdrop, the decision by the central bank to increase cash flow by lowering the repo rate & CRR, and through purchase of treasury bills was well appreciated by the banks (Table 2).
 Although the decision to decrease the repo rate would enhance liquidity of banks, it could also increase banks' burden if repayment of the loan would not be ensured.
 On the other hand, banks hold Treasury Bills in varying amounts; hence the success of lowering the repo rate as an instrument remains uncertain.
-Moreover, banks' income has been affected by some of the recent pronouncements including the annulment of charges against late payment of credit card bill and not to charge interest for customers' credit which was disbursed before April, 2020 (Table 2).
-On 1 June, 2020 government has allocated BDT 2,000 crore in favour of banks to adjust their interest related losses.9
+Moreover, banks' income has been affected by some of the recent pronouncements including the annulment of charges against late payment of credit card bill and decision to not charge interest for customers' credit which was disbursed before April, 2020 (Table 2).
+On 1 June, 2020 government has allocated BDT 2,000 crore in favour of banks to adjust their interest related losses.